-When downtime is unplanned, it can be detrimental to your company’s bottom line.
-One report noted that IT and manufacturing organizations could lose up to $108,000 every hour during downtime depending on their scale of operation.
+When manufacturing downtime is unplanned, the costs can be detrimental to your company’s bottom line.
+One report of the cost of unplanned downtime noted that in IT and manufacturing organizations, they could lose up to $108,000 every hour during downtime depending on their scale of operation.

 The costs are even higher in other industries.
 For example, downtime in the auto industry has been calculated to cost $22,000 per minute.
 Moreover, almost every factory experiences at least a 5% loss in production capacity due to unscheduled downtime, some may lose as much as 20%.

 Several factors can contribute to a halt in production.
 Some include operational error, equipment maintenance, MRO supply shortages, or outdated hardware or software.
 Production downtime facilitated by breakdowns in operations is common but very costly to not only company profits, but company risk as well.

 In this article, we will examine how to reduce downtime in production with solutions to prepare for and prevent these expensive events.
 Even small supply chain management organizations with limited capital can reduce the possibility of unforeseen downtime in production with the measures listed below.

 A Short List of Steps You can take to Reduce Downtime in Manufacturing Production

 Data capture technology in conjunction with AI-powered inventory management software allows leaders to see manufacturing and service status in real-time.

 Effective software utilizes KPIs to track inventory and presents that data in a digestible format to end-users and decision-makers.
 Moreover, many solutions can track downtime events, the first step in reducing the resources lost should this occur.